 Get a survey expert to help

 You and your team will be more than capable of creating thought-provoking questions.
+Make sure you avoid these common mistakes.
 Even so, it can be beneficial to talk to an experienced researcher or consultant.
-Someone with strong survey-building experience can help you clarify the survey goals and the type of information you’re seeking to avoid pitfalls.
+Someone with strong survey-building experience can help you clarify the survey goals and the type of information you’re seeking in order to avoid pitfalls.
 Bringing in a third party adds an objective pair of eyes to the process.
 They will be able to help you make your survey objectives more specific, and find out where you might need or want more information.

 Objective eyes can spot gaps, weaknesses, and vague objectives that you might otherwise not see.